vermont42/ProgrammaticLayout/README.md

 This code is similar to that of `BreedBrowseView` with the exceptions discussed here.

 // 0: The `height` and `width` constraints are unusual in that they vary based on the `y` position of the `UITextView`.
 Because these constraints vary, they are given persistent names and an initial value here.
-The initial value, `initialPhotoHeightWidth`, is `internal` because `BreedDetailVC` needs to access it to tell `BreedView` what value to change it to.
+The initial value, `initialPhotoHeightWidth`, is `internal` because `BreedDetailVC` needs to access it to tell `BreedView` what value to change it to as the user scrolls.

 // 1: These four lines differ from the setup of most `NSLayoutAnchor` constraints because the two constraints, photo height and width, can vary and are therefore named.